-The Global Education Office at the Reves Center for International Studies will host its annual International Expo/Study Abroad Fair on Saturday, Sept.
-24 from 12-3 p.m. in Trinkle Hall at the Campus Center.
+The Global Education Office at the Reves Center for International Studies will be hosting its annual International Expo/Study Abroad Fair on Saturday, September 24 from 12 to 3:00p.m. in Trinkle Hall at the Campus Center.
 The event is free and open to William & Mary students and families.

 Attendees will have the opportunity to learn more about W&M’s 14 summer programs, 16 semester tuition exchange programs, four sponsored semester programs and external study abroad programs hosted by third-party organizations.